gu-fan/mathematic.vim/README.md

 KeyHelper:

     By using KeyHelper.
-You can inputing these symbols easier. and input more symbols from unicode char 0x2500 - 0x2800.
+You can inputing these symbols easier.

+    It will dynamicly showing matching keymap with your input.
+    And press '<Enter>' in the KeyHelper window to append to file.

+     And you can input more unicode symbols:
+     0x2500-0x2800,  0x1D100 - 0x1D1DD

 **NOTE** view the keymap file (mathematic.vim) for detail mappings.